PayPal vs Stripe, it's one of the most common comparisons when deciding on what payment processor to use to take payments online.

 All business have unique transaction histories, but assuming an average transaction of $20 USD, standard PayPal transactions would be cheaper than Stripe if you do five-thousand dollars or more of business monthly.
 This assumes minimal international transactions, and limited American Express credit card use from customers.
 However, if your business is internationally oriented and requires PayPal Pro, there's a good chance that the apparent savings using PayPal will be negligible.
 Other factors will have to be considered.

 As we lower the average transaction, PayPal's microtransaction pricing policies really kick in.
 PayPal's micropayment rate of 0.5% + 5¢ per transaction gives its the advantage for now (note: Stripe does not have a micro policy as of now.)
 Make sure you get it if you sign up for PayPal.

-Of course, transaction fees are just one of the things to consider when picking an online payment solution, such as ease of use, data portability, ability to accept Apple Pay on your website, etc. Click here to read the second part of this PayPal versus Stripe review here.
+Of course, transaction fees are just one of the things to consider when picking an online payment solution, such as ease of use, data portability, ability to accept Apple Pay on your website, etc. You should also read the second part of this PayPal versus Stripe review here.